 Shot and flechette projectiles utilize a shotgun's choke to change the spread pattern of the projectiles.
 Modern smart materials mean that this can be done on the fly, both manually (quick action) or automatically with a smartlink (no action required).
-Chokes are rated for distance; starting at 0-10, then continuing up to 10-20, 20-30, and so forth out to the end of Medium Range for the shotgun (shotgun pistols have access to a 20-30 meter choke, full-length shotguns have access to a 70-80 meter choke, and flak cannons can emulate a 240-250 meter choke).
+Chokes are rated for distance; starting at 0-10, then continuing up to 10-20, 20-30, and so forth out to the end of Medium Range for the shotgun (shotgun pistols have access to a 20-30 meter choke, full-length hunting shotguns have access to a 140-150 meter choke, and flak cannons can emulate a 240-250 meter choke).

 A shotgun attacking a target that is closer than its choke's optimal distance loses the Reliable quality.
 Targets within the choke's optimal distance take normal damage from the shotgun.
 Targets beyond the choke setting of the shotgun take 1d10 less damage from the shot, which is cumulative with shotguns' damage loss at long and extreme range.
+Slugs do not use the shotgun's choke.

-Shotqun Ammunition Types
+Shotgun Ammunition Types